Elizabeth Bishop Wine Resource Center Faculty

 Bill Nesto, MW

-Beth Ann Dahan
+Beth Ann Dahan, CSW

 A Certified Specialist in Wine (CSW), Beth Ann Dahan has earned diplomas from the Elizabeth Bishop Wine Resource Center and Le Cordon Bleu in London, as well as an MBA from Northeastern University.
 She previously owned a Boston-area café and catering business, and is now the director of Vela Wines, a company that produces and imports wines from the Central Otago region of New Zealand, where she owns a vineyard with her husband and business partner.